Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Discussion

 Our model also achieves a detection sensitivity of 99.3\% at 0.5 FP/scan, a substantial improvement over SOTA detection models, far lower than traditional CADe systems, which typically focus on detecting all nodules without assessing malignancy.
 For example, the DL-LND\cite{fukumoto_external_2024} reported a sensitivity of 93.0\% at 7 FP/scan, and Murchison \textit{et al.} achieved 95.9\% sensitivity at 10.9 FP/scan\cite{murchison_validation_2022}.
 Moreover, many of our model’s FP are benign nodules that conventional CADe models would classify as true positives, highlighting the advantage of an integrated CADe/CADx approach.
-Since benign nodules are considerably more challenging to detect (cf.Fig.\ref{fig4})—due to ambiguity in GT assessments and inter-reader variability\cite{armato_assessment_2009}—traditional CADe systems generally exhibit poor specificity.
+Indeed, while conventional CADe models aim to detect all nodules, our model selectively targets suspicious ones, complicating direct comparisons.
+Since benign nodules are considerably more challenging to detect (cf. supplementary Fig.3a)—due to ambiguity in GT assessments and inter-reader variability\cite{armato_assessment_2009}—traditional CADe systems generally exhibit poor specificity.
 In contrast, malignant nodule detection benefits from more reliable GT, enabling deep learning models to achieve higher accuracy.
 Clinically, this distinction is critical: CADx-supported malignancy ranking improves screening efficiency by prioritizing the most relevant nodules.

 This gain is primarily driven by the effectiveness of the CADx module in filtering out FPs, powered by a massively parallel ensemble of highly diverse classifiers—including 2D and 3D CNNs and tree-based models—that collectively bolster its performance and generalization.
 Unlike nnDetection, Sybil, or Ardila—which rely on end-to-end backpropagation—our model adopts a factorized learning strategy, that separates detection ('where') from characterization ('what') within a frozen learning framework.
 This design partially mirrors the dual-stream architecture of human visual cortical processing, enhancing explainability, by automatically linking malignancy suspicion to precise nodule localization and detailed features like diameter, volume, and radiomics.
 This strategy facilitates more efficient learning, particularly with medium-sized datasets.
 Three factors underlie our model’s superior performance.
 First, its architecture—comparable in size to ViT-Huge—adopts a fundamentally different approach using a modular, factorized, and large-scale ensembling of specialized shallow modules, optimized for mid-sized medical datasets.
 Second, it leverages a highly accurate GT, from biopsy-confirmed diagnoses and follow-up data, complemented by detailed internal annotations.
 Third, the training dataset includes over 23,000 CT scans from LIDC and NLST, making it one of the largest publicly available lung cancer AI datasets, second only to Chen \textit{et al.}\cite{chen_cancerunit_2023} Generic large multi-modal transformers remain hard to scale for 3D imaging due to their high data volume and computational demands.
 Even Med-Gemini\cite{yang_advancing_2024,saab_capabilities_2024} or MedMPT (0.824 AUC on NLST\cite{ma_visionlanguage_2025}) still far underperform specialized models like ours.
 Scarcity of curated, high-quality training data—not methodology—is now the main bottleneck.
 Under current constraints, specialized shallow models ensemble remains the most effective solution.